pulumi/docs/content/webinar/_index.md

 ---
 title: Webinars
 meta_desc: |
-    Webinars about moder cloud native topics to connect, collaborate, and learn new techniques and best practices.
+    Webinars about modern cloud native topics to connect, collaborate, and learn new techniques and best practices.
 ---